davidlukac/company_registry/README.md

 Current deployment tasks are:

-- `deploy_stage`: Usage `fab deploy_stage`.
+- `deploy_stage`: Usage: `fab deploy_stage`.
 Task will push and deploy current branch to the staging environment.
+- `deploy`: Usage: `fab deploy`.
+Task will push and deploy `master` to production environment.

 #### Deployment configuration